Cameron Whitson

 -

-Susan obtained her Bachelor of Science in Psychology from North Greenville University and a Master of Arts in Marriage and Family Therapy from Converse College.
-With 15 years of experience as a Licensed Marriage and Family Therapist, she has been dedicated to helping individuals, couples, and families navigate the challenges of life, fostering growth in the face of adversity.
-Susan has also contributed to children and family services in various capacities.
-Currently serving as the Executive Director for Heritage Institute, she is also the owner of Susan Tankersley Family Therapy.
-Through her extensive background and roles, Susan is committed to making a positive impact on the well-being of individuals, couples, and families in their journey towards growth and resilience.
+Susan holds a Bachelor of Science in Psychology from North Greenville University and a Master of Arts in Marriage and Family Therapy from Converse College.
+A Licensed Marriage and Family Therapist with 15 years of experience, she is dedicated to helping individuals, couples, and families navigate life’s challenges and grow through adversity.
+In addition to her clinical work, Susan has served in various roles supporting children and family services.
+She currently serves as Executive Director of the Heritage Institute and is the owner of Susan Tankersley Family Therapy.
+With a strong foundation in both leadership and therapy, Susan is passionate about fostering resilience and well-being in the lives of those she serves.

 -